adelgado0723/Garden/README.md

 This project is still being developed.

+## Software

-Will automatically water a garden based on soil moisture, light exposure, and time since last watering.
+Software will automatically water a garden based on soil moisture, light exposure, and time since last watering.
+It will also record this information onto an SD card.

 ## Hardware